alzrolim/alzrolim/README.md

-- 👋 Hi, I’m @alzrolim
+- 👋 Hi, I’m Aluizio
-- 👀 I’m interested in starting a new carrer as software developer
+- 👀 I’m software developer moved by bytes && coffee
-- 🌱 I’m currently learning PYTHON, JAVA and C#
+- 🌱 I’m currently rooted in C#, Python and JAVA
-- 💞️ I’m looking to collaborate on any project
+- ⚙️ Trying to focus in backend
 - 📫 How to reach me:
   argonauth@outlook.com
   www.linkedin.com/in/aluiziorolim